Amec Foster Wheeler: Operations

 Amec Foster Wheeler employed over 40,000 people in more than 55 countries.
 The company had three geographic business units covering engineering and project delivery operations—Americas; Northern Europe & Commonwealth of Independent States; Asia, Middle East, Africa & Southern Europe—and one power equipment business unit operating worldwide - The Global Power Group.

 AMEC's operations were structured until October 2012 into Natural Resources, Power & Process and Environment & Infrastructure.

-AMEC's UK construction business was sold in 2007.
-Amongst its notable projects were: the Kielder Dam completed in 1982, the Cumberland Infirmary completed in 2001, the M6 Toll completed in 2003, new offices for HM Revenue and Customs at Longbenton completed in 2005, the Docklands Light Railway City Airport extension completed in 2005, the University College London Hospital completed in 2005 and the New York Times Building completed in 2007.
+Amec's UK construction business was sold in 2007.
+Amongst its notable projects were: the Kielder Dam completed in 1982, the Cumberland Infirmary completed in 2001, the M6 Toll completed in 2003, new offices for HM Revenue & Customs at Longbenton completed in 2005, the Docklands Light Railway City Airport extension completed in 2005, the University College Hospital completed in 2005 and the New York Times Building completed in 2007.

 Charity

 Amec Foster Wheeler supported children's charity SOS Children's Villages from 2007, funding educational projects in Asia.
 Amec Foster Wheeler also funded a green project in the Children's Village in Gwagwalada, Nigeria, enabling houses to become self-sufficient following the installation of solar power and water infrastructure.